Livermore, California: Geography

-The Livermore Valley is located within the Diablo Range, one of several parts of the California Coast Ranges that surround the San Francisco Bay Area.
-The Livermore Valley has an east–west orientation with mountain passes on the west and east connecting the Bay Area and the Central Valley.
-The passes are used by railroads and highways to connect the two regions.
-Livermore Valley is about 15 mi long (east to west) and 10 mi wide (north to south).
+The Livermore Valley lies within the Diablo Range, part of the California Coast Ranges around the San Francisco Bay Area.
+It is ~15 mi long east-west and 10 mi north-south.
+The valley has an east–west orientation, with passes connecting the Bay Area to the Central Valley.
+These passes are used by highways and rail lines.

-Watercourses draining the city of Livermore include Arroyo Mocho, Arroyo Valle, Arroyo Seco and Arroyo Las Positas.
+Watercourses draining Livermore include Arroyo Mocho, Arroyo Valle, Arroyo Seco, and Arroyo Las Positas.
 The principal aquifer underlying the city is the Mocho Subbasin.
-According to the United States Census Bureau, the city has a total area of 25.2 sqmi, over 99% of it land.
-Several local seismic areas of activity lie near the city, including the Greenville Fault, Tesla Fault and the Livermore Fault.
+According to the United States Census Bureau, the city has a total area of 26.45 sqmi, nearly all of it land.
+Several local seismic zones lie near the city, including the Greenville Fault, Tesla Fault, and Livermore Fault.

-The soil is primarily gravel with excellent drainage.
-The gravel is used in several gravel extraction sites outside the city.
-The gravelly soil and Mediterranean climate increases the flavor concentration in the grapes planted in the soil.
+The soil in the valley is classified as very gravelly coarse sandy loam.
+It was formed from very gravelly alluvium made of sedimentary and metasedimentary rock.